hendriks73/tempo-cnn/README.rst

 As output, ``tempogram`` will create a ``.png`` file.
 Additional options to select different models and output formats are available.

+You may use the ``--csv`` option to export local tempo estimates in a parseable format and the ``--hop-length`` option to change temporal resolution.

 Tempo-CNN provides experimental support for temporal property estimation of Greek folk music [2].
 The corresponding models are named ``fma2018`` (for tempo) and ``fma2018-meter`` (for meter).
 To estimate the meter's numerator, run